Black, white, cream, red, brown

 The Chin-Wa has a variety of coat colors and patterns, and the hair ranges from short to long but always straight.
 They are a low=maintenance breed when it comes to grooming and exercise.
 Both the Chihuahua and the Chin exhibit stubborn characteristics, so their offspring can be challenging to train.

-Breeders with a better reputation gain it by practicing healthy breeding habits and producing quality pups that consistently fit under the accepted breed standard.
+Chin-Was are slightly more popular in the United Kingdom, so it’s important to take your time to find a reputable breeder since there might not be so many in the US.
+Breeders with a good reputation gain it by practicing healthy breeding habits and producing quality pups that consistently fit under the accepted breed standard.
 To figure out if your breeder follows best breeding practices, ask them for their parent pups’ health information and to have a tour around their breeding facility.

 1. Chihuahua’s theoretically hail from ancient Mexican shores.

 Many believe that Chihuahuas have their origins in Mexico.
 They are one of the smallest breed dogs we currently have.
 The Toltec people are thought to have raised the Mexican pup and one of their ancestors, the Techichi.